 William Horwood

-His first novel, Duncton Wood, was published in 1980.
-It became an instant bestseller, and was nominated for the 1981 Locus Poll Award for the Best fantasy Novel.
+He had resigned from the Daily Mail "in 1978 aged 34 to finally write his first novel."[5]
+Duncton Wood, was published in 1980 and became a bestseller.[6]
+Duncton Wood was nominated for the 1981 Locus Awards for Best Fantasy Novel.[7]
 It was followed by The Stonor Eagles (1982), Callanish (1984) and Skallagrigg (1987).
 In 1988 Duncton Quest, the sequel to Duncton Wood, was published, and then Duncton Found (1989), which completes the Duncton Chronicles trilogy.
 The companion Duncton trilogy, The Book of Silence, began in 1991 with Duncton Tales, and continued with Duncton Rising (1992) and Duncton Stone (1993).

-The Willows in Winter, Horwood's sequel to Kenneth Grahame's The Wind in the Willows, was published in 1994, and a continuation, Toad Triumphant, in 1996.
-The Willows and Beyond, and then, most recently of all, The Willows at Christmas, published in October of 1999, complete the Tales of the Willows series.
+The Willows in Winter, Horwood's sequel to Kenneth Grahame's The Wind in the Willows, was published in 1994.
+Toad Triumphant and The Willows and Beyond were published in 1996.
+The Willows at Christmas, published in October of 1999, completes the Tales of the Willows series.

-William Horwood's most recent work was published in August of 2004.
-The Boy With No Shoes, the book is "fictionalised biography", loosely based on the author's own youth in a fishing town in East Kent, England.
+The Boy With No Shoes was published in 2004.
+It is "fictionalised biography", loosely based on the author's own youth in a fishing town in East Kent, England.

 Sources